this-is-tobi/dotfiles/README.md

 ## Cheatsheets

-The setup scripts install [cheat](https://github.com/cheat/cheat) and add [a few extra sheets](https://github.com/this-is-tobi/cheatsheets) which can be listed with the command `cheat -l -p personal`.personal`.
+The setup scripts install [cheat](https://github.com/cheat/cheat) and add [a few extra sheets](https://github.com/this-is-tobi/cheatsheets) which can be listed with the command `cheat -l -p personal`.

 ## Further utilities